 Search the internet for tattoo school and apprenticeship grants and artist education grants.
 Sometimes when trying to locate a grant you have to get creative.
 The National Endowment for the Arts is the national organization that funds artists.
 An arts education grant or an arts grant focused on developing a talented artist's career may include learning how to be a tattoo artist a career development in the way of art.

 Write a proposal and apply.
-A well-prepared, concise and provocative application will get you noticed, especially if you're applying for something different than anyone has ever applied for that particular grant.
-Tattooing isn't yet seen as an art form by the majority, and in that way, you may have to work harder at finding a funder, but it could also set you apart.
+A well-prepared, concise and provocative application will get you noticed, especially if you are applying for something different than anyone has ever applied for that particular grant.
+Tattooing is not yet seen as an art form by the majority, and in that way, you may have to work harder at finding a funder, but it could also set you apart.
 Write a compelling grant application and have the portfolio to back-up your talent and funding through an arts grant may be possible.

 Libby Walkup comes from Fargo, like the movie, but not.
 She studied literature, publishing and creative writing at Minnesota State University Moorhead and has earned a master’s degree in creative writing at Bath Spa University, Bath, England.
 She is a published fiction writer, poet, blogger and journalist.
 She has been published in "Red Weather Literary Journal" and Triond; she began writing professionally in 2009.